catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Ensure user has the required privileges
 =======================================

-In order to be able to create a Kubernetes cluster you need to ensure the user has been allocated the ``heat_stack_owner`` role.
+In order to create a Kubernetes cluster you need to ensure the user has been allocated the ``heat_stack_owner`` role.

 Ensure quota is sufficient
 ==========================